MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embed-paginated-reports.md

 Follow the steps in the [embed content for your organization](embed-sample-for-your-organization.md) tutorial.

-Skip [Step 3 - Create and publish a Power BI report](embed-sample-for-your-organization.md#step-3---create-and-publish-a-power-bi-report) and use the paginated report you uploaded, instead of the sample report suggested in the tutorial.
+Skip [Step 3 - Create and publish a Power BI report](embed-sample-for-your-organization.md#step-3---create-and-publish-a-power-bi-report) and work with the paginated report you uploaded, instead of the sample report suggested in the tutorial.

 ---